A New Approach to GraphMaps, a System Browsing Large Graphs as Interactive Maps: Introduction

 By browsing a graph with GraphMaps, the user obtains a quick overview of the important elements.
 Navigation through different zoom levels reveals the structure of the graph.
 In addition, users can interact with the system.
 For example, when the user clicks on a node $u$, the visualization highlights and renders all neighbors of $u$ (even those that do not belong to the current $G_i$) and the edges that connect $u$ to its neighbors.
 By using this interaction the user can explore a path by selecting a set of successive nodes on the path, and can answer adjacency questions by selecting the corresponding pair of nodes.

 We draw the nodes as points, and edges as polygonal chains.
 Each maximal straight line segment in the drawing is called a \emph{rail}.
-The edges may share rails, but no edge passes through a node.
+The edges may share rails.
 Every point where a pair of rails meet is either a node or a point which we call a \emph{junction}.
 Figure~\ref{fig:introduction}(a) depicts a traditional node-link diagram of a graph $G$.
 Figures~\ref{fig:introduction}(b--c) illustrate a GraphMaps visualization of $G$ on three zoom levels.
 The gray region at each level corresponds to a viewport in that level.
 The higher ranked nodes of $G$ have the darker color.
 The tiny gray dots represent the locations of the nodes that are not visible in the current layer.
-Figures~\ref{fig:introduction}(f--h) illustrate the node selection technique and the zoom feature.
-The rails rendered by thick lines correspond to the shortest path tree from the selected nodes $a$ and $h$ to their neighbors.
+Figures~\ref{fig:zoom} illustrate the node selection technique and the zoom feature.
+The rails rendered by thick lines correspond to the shortest paths from the selected nodes $a$ and $h$ to their neighbors.

 In our scheme, where we change the rendering depending on the zoom level, the quality of the visualization depends both on the quality of the drawing on each level, and the differences between the drawings of successive zoom levels.
-We think that a good drawing of a graph on a single zoom level satisfies the following properties: \begin{enumerate}[-] \item The angular resolution is large \item The \emph{degree} at a node or at a junction is small. \item The amount of \emph{ink}, that is the sum of the lengths of all distinct rails used in the drawing, is small. \item The \emph{edge stretch factor} or \emph{dilation}, that is the ratio of the length of an edge route to the Euclidean distance between its end nodes, is small. \end{enumerate}
+We think that a good drawing of a graph on a single zoom level satisfies the following properties: \begin{enumerate} \item[-] The angular resolution is large \item[-] The \emph{degree} at a node or at a junction is small. \item[-] The amount of \emph{ink}, that is the sum of the lengths of all distinct rails used in the drawing, is small. \item[-] The \emph{edge stretch factor} or \emph{dilation}, that is the ratio of the length of an edge route to the Euclidean distance between its end nodes, is small. \end{enumerate}

 These properties help to follow the edge routes, reduce the visual load, and thus improve the readability of a drawing.
-However, since some of the principles contradict each other, optimizing all of them simultaneously is a difficult task.
-In Appendix A, we demonstrate these challenges through a toy example of GraphMaps.
+Since some of the principles contradict each other, optimizing all of them simultaneously is a difficult task.